sos-berlin/js7/jobscheduler-docker/README.md

     # To clean the volumes data directories (for a clean restart), keeping the configuration
     build/bin/clean-volumes-data

-    # To reset the configurations
+    # To reset the configurations and data
     rm -rf build/
     build/bin/prepare ... (like above)

 ### Update

-After a JobScheduler update, you repeat with `prepare`.
+After a JobScheduler update, rebuild Docker containers with with `prepare`.